 - Another 45,000 Confederates under Major Generals James Longstreet and A.P.
-Hill would advance on parallel roads toward Glendale
+Hill would advance eastward, to Huger’s right, on parallel roads toward Glendale

 - 25,000 Confederates under Major Generals Thomas J. “Stonewall” Jackson and D.H.
-Hill (now under Jackson’s command) would move south through White Oak Swamp to catch the Federals in a pincer by attacking the Federal right flank and rear
+Hill (now under Jackson’s command) would move south, on Huger’s left, through White Oak Swamp to catch the Federals in a pincer by attacking the Federal right flank and rear

-The Confederates traded artillery fire with the retreating Federal VI Corps while Jackson’s men tried building a new bridge.
-Federal artillerists drove the Confederates off.
-General Wade Hampton then informed Jackson that a new bridge could be built to the west, out of Federal gun range.
-Jackson said nothing, instead sitting under a tree and falling asleep.
+Around noon, Jackson’s men reached the edge of White Oak Swamp and found the bridge there burned.
+They traded artillery fire with retreating Federals of the Sixth Corps while they tried to build a new bridge.
+Federal gunners finally drove the Confederates off.
+Brigadier General Wade Hampton informed Jackson that a bridge could be built further west, out of Federal gun range, but instead of ordering it be done, Jackson went under a tree and fell asleep.

 Lee, with Longstreet’s men at the intersection of the Darbytown and Long Bridge roads, heard the cannons and, thinking the battle had begun, sent two divisions into action.
 Separated by a swamp and dense woods, Longstreet could not tell whether Huger was advancing on his left.
 Longstreet deployed his men to attack, but Lee ordered him to wait until Jackson came up.

 Lee then ordered Longstreet to attack.
 Longstreet sent six brigades in two rows against a stronger Federal force in the process of retreating near Glendale.
-The Federals consisted of all or parts of divisions and brigades led by Generals George A. McCall, George G. Meade, Joseph Hooker, Philip Kearny, and John Sedgwick.
-Part of the fight took place in a pine grove called Frayser’s Farm.
+The Federal defense line consisted of all or parts of divisions and brigades under Generals George A. McCall, George G. Meade, Joseph Hooker, Philip Kearny, and John Sedgwick.
+Part of the fight took place in a pine grove known as Frayser’s Farm, which gave the battle one of its many names.
 The Confederate assaults were poorly coordinated:

 - Huger withdrew most of his troops to prepare for a counterattack that never came.